szaumoor/ZSTweaks/ZSTweaks/README.md

 This makes the circlet a bit more valuable by making it more effective in controlling Wild Surges.
 It's a little underwhelming to just have the same bonus as the robe of Hayes.

 Additionally, in the same theme of chaos related to wild magic, while wearing the circlet, they get a 15% bonus to a random non-physical type of damage, except poison.
 So, for example, if you happen to be in a Magic Damage bonus round, a Horrid Wilting that deals 100 damage would deal 115 damage.
-If not, too bad!
+If not, too bad, try again.

 To promote specialization, this also restricts the circlet to Wild Mages.